 Types of commercial vehicles sold by type

-SUV’s, or Sports Utility Vehicles, were the top selling type of vehicle in Australia in 2018, capturing 43% of the total sales.
+SUVs, or Sports Utility Vehicles, were the top selling type of vehicle in Australia in 2019, capturing 45.5% of the total sales.
 Up until 2017, passenger vehicles had been the dominant vehicle type sold in Australia for over 15 years.
-From 2017 onwards, SUV sales have been outstripping passenger vehicle sales, with passenger vehicles sales making up less than a third (32.8%) of total new car sales for the very first time in 2018.
+From 2017 onwards, SUV sales have been outstripping passenger vehicle sales, with passenger vehicles sales making up less than a third (29.7%) of total new car sales in 2019.

-Overall, passenger vehicles sales were down 26.3% on the same month of the previous year, the Sports Utility Market was down by 7%, the Light Commercial Vehicle Market was down by 12.5% and the Heavy Commercial Vehicle Market was down 0.7% on the previous year, demonstrating an overall slump in all vehicle types5.
+Overall, passenger vehicles sales were down 16.5% on the same month of the previous year, the Light Commercial Vehicle Market was down by 5.2% and the Heavy Commercial Vehicle Market was down 8.3% on the previous year, demonstrating an overall slump in all vehicle types.2

-Holden recorded only 60,751 new car sales in 2018, down 32% on the previous year as a result of the halt in production in 2017.
-This decline will only continue as the last remaining stock is cleared out with no new models to come.
-The top ten selling car brands make up 75% of the total new car sales in Australia.
+Holden recorded only 43,176 new car sales in 2019, down 28.9% on the previous year as a result of the halt in production in 2017.
+This decline will only continue as the last remaining stock is cleared out with no new models to come.3

 |Rank||Make and model||Number of cars sold|

-Toyota had 3 of the top 10 best selling cars in Australia in 2018, with the Toyota HiLux performing top of the charts with 51,705 sales, making up a healthy 5% of the total new car sales in Australia.
+Toyota had 2 out of 3 of the top 10 bestselling cars in Australia in 2019, with the Toyota Hilux performing top of the charts with 47,649, making it the top-selling car for the fourth year in a row.

 New South Wales saw the most new car sales in Australia with 33.5% of all sales.
 Given that New South Wales is home to 31.9% of the population, on average, they are buying more cars than other states with 50.4 new car sales per 1,000 people.
 The average age of motor vehicles in New South Wales is 9.5 years, below the Australian average of 10.1 years.